Suman-collab/Suman-collab/README.md

 # 💫 About Me:
 🔭 I’m currently working on AI-based security systems, ML models, and backend development
-👯 I’m looking to collaborate on AI, ML, cybersecurity, and full-stack projects
+👯 I’m looking to collaborate on AI, ML and full-stack projects
 🤝 I’m looking for help with model optimization, advanced NLP, and deployment
-🌱 I’m currently learning deep learning, transformers, and MLOps
-💬 Ask me about machine learning, Python, backend APIs, and AI projects
+🌱 I’m currently learning deep learning and transformers 💬 Ask me about machine learning, Python, backend APIs, and AI projects
 ⚡ Fun fact I enjoy turning complex AI problems into simple solutions